Frictionless Growth Challenge catchup post

 (P)rioritization challenges form around choosing (or failing to choose) one high-leverage move at a time, letting wins compound, and buying yourself runway for the next right thing.

 (I)ncome challenges revolve around the revenue that funds your life and fuels your creative work.
+These are challenges around people buying your work.

 If you want to solve your biggest challenges, you need to use the right solutions, which means you need to know what your biggest challenge is right now, and almost nobody does, especially about themselves.